shortcipher3/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 ## Comparing Model Performance

-My method(s) to compare models before and after conversion to Intermediate Representations were...

-The difference between model accuracy pre- and post-conversion was...

-### The size of the model pre- and post-conversion was:
+I compared the model size before and after conversion to the Intermediate Representation, and I also compared the inference time using the Tensorflow framework for both the saved model representation as well as the frozen inference graph representation.
+My results are tabulated
+below:

 Model Type                | Model Size | Inference Time (single) | Avg Inf Time (batch) | Load Time
 --------------------------|------------|-------------------------|----------------------|------------